-Epilepsy Action has more information about EEG tests.
+Find out more about EEG tests.

 3. Also in Taiwan in 2011, 11 children with refractory (difficult to control) epilepsy were studied.
 Most of the children had learning difficulties.
-The number of seizures they had in six months were counted.
+The number of seizures they had in six months was counted.
 After this, they listened to Mozart K448, once a day before bed time, for six months.
 During this time, their seizures were counted again.
 Of the 11 children, eight became seizure free, or had a high reduction in their seizures, in the months they listened to the music.

 If you wish to buy Mozart K448, the link below will take you to the relevant page on Amazon.co.uk.
-Buying through this link will raise money for Epilepsy Action at no extra cost to yourself.
+Buying through this link will raise money for Epilepsy Action at no extra cost to you.

 By giving you this link, we are not suggesting that the Mozart Effect will work for you.